instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+## Dec 2
+- Re-registered for the guest wifi (use registration code: 28112)

+To-DO:
+- Get a USB camera to test the media stream

 ## Weekly Update <Nov 20 - 27>
 - Got a temporary workaround for networks (WiFi works)
 - Downloaded the Repo and testing the code files